teracyhq/dev/README.rst

 	[2013-07-01T09:57:11+00:00] INFO: Running report handlers
 	[2013-07-01T09:57:11+00:00] INFO: Report handlers complete

-Last but not least, ``$ vagrant ssh`` to ssh-access the virtual machine you have just installed which runs Ubuntu 12.04.
+Last but not least, ``$ vagrant ssh`` to access with ssh the virtual machine you have just installed which runs Ubuntu 12.04.
 You should see the following similar messages:
 ::
 	Welcome to Ubuntu 12.04.2 LTS (GNU/Linux 3.5.0-23-generic i686)